Refactorings by Smells

 Clients that participate in long-running conversations and API call orchestrations ping the server for the current status of processing (“are you done?”).
 They do so more often than the provider-side state advances.

-Quality-of-service (qos) fragmentation and scattering
+Quality-of-service (qos) fragmentation and dispersion

 Rest principle(s) violated